shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

         - Kinesis Firehose: can handle data directly using lambda and then upload results to S3 or ElasticSearch.
 No concern about shard.
         - Kinesis Analytics: using sql language to analysis data in Kinesis streams or Firhose

+### 6.E Exam Questions

+- SES: Simple Email Service.

+- What does a "domain" refer to in Amazon SWF?
+A collection of related workflows.

+- By default, EC2 instances pull SQS messages from an SQS queue on a FIFO (First In First out) basis.
+FALSE!
+SQS standard queue doesn't support FIFO.

+- Amazon SWF ensures that a task is assigned only once and is never duplicated.

 ## 7 The Well Architected Framework